openhive-network/Rocket.Chat/hive/doc/README.md

 – artifact ID is the last part in URL.

-Alternatively list artifacts via API and look for your artifacts ID:
+Alternatively list artifacts via API and look for your artifact ID in
+response:
 ```bash
 curl \
     -H "Accept: application/vnd.github+json" \